-The city of Townsville is putting their best foot forward for the McGrath Foundation’s Pull On Your Socks fundraiser, supported by the hard work of the Townsville & District Junior Rugby League, The Townsville & District Rugby League, the Blackhawks and the Cowboys.
-Together, they will join businesses and schools to raise money for families experiencing breast cancer.
+The city of Townsville is putting their best foot forward for the McGrath Foundation’s Pull On Your Socks fundraiser, supported by the hard work of the Townsville District Rugby League community, the Blackhawks and the Cowboys.
+Together, they will join forces to raise money for families experiencing breast cancer.

 The inaugural Pull On Your Socks round will be held on the 2nd and 3rd of June 2017, and involve players of all ages.
 All participating clubs will proudly wear their McGrath Foundation socks.